henriknorberg/parallel-commands/README.md

 parallel-commands
 =================
-Async parallel queue for commands.
+Async parallel queue for commands in node.js.

 ```javascript